Trois Glorieuses (1963): Fall of Youlou

 As of August 14, Youlou's government remained in place.
 Youlou's own forces were unwilling to assist him any further, in part due to the reluctance of the French officers to intervene.
-As such, Youlou contacted the French president, Charles de Gaulle, asking France to intervene militarily to save his government. de Gaulle denied Youlou's request.
+Consequently, Youlou sought French military intervention to support his government, but the French president, Charles de Gaulle, denied Youlou's request.
 On August 15, the Congolese military withdrew their support from Youlou and sided with the trade unions and the Congolese Youth Union.
 Youlou's government collapsed and he was placed under house arrest, before being spirited out of the country by friendly Gendarmerie.
 Youlou sought asylum in France but his application was rejected which led to him seeking refuge in Spain instead where he later died.

 New government

-The uprising and the fall of Youlou brought two groups into power: the militaries and the trade unionists.
+The uprising and the fall of Youlou brought two groups into power: the military and the trade unionists.
 However, neither group was represented in the provisional government formed on August 15, 1963 (with the Bakongo Alphonse Massemba-Débat chosen as Prime Minister).
 On August 16, the trade unionists formed a National Revolutionary Council (CNR).